dotnet/docs/docs/fsharp/language-reference/task-expressions.md

 ---
 # Tasks expressions

-This article describes support in F# for task expressions, which are similar to [async expressions](async-expressions.md), and which allow you to author .NET tasks directly.
+This article describes support in F# for task expressions, which are similar to [async expressions](async-expressions.md) but allow you to author .NET tasks directly.
 Like async expressions, task expressions execute code asynchronously, that is, without blocking execution of other work.

-Asynchronous code is normally authored [async expressions](async-expressions.md).
+Asynchronous code is normally authored using [async expressions](async-expressions.md).
 Using task expressions is preferred when interoperating extensively with .NET libraries that create or consume .NET tasks.
+Task expressions can also improve performance and improve debugging.
+However, task expressions come with some limitations, described below.

 ## Syntax